The soon to be released Micro820 on display at Automation Fair 2013:

 Coming out with the Micro820 is the latest version of Connected Components Workbench, CCW 6.0.
 This new version includes support for the new Micro as well as two new features that have been highly requested.

 First, CCW 6.0 will have the ability to change the processor type of a Micro program.
 In the past, if you had written a program for a Micro830 and wanted to use it in a Micro850, your only option was to copy and paste the code from one project to another.
 But with CCW 6.0 we were told this is now a simple selection in the software.

 The second highly requested feature is the ability to upload and download to the PanelView Component from CCW.
 Previously, the PVc project would have to be exported from CCW and then transferred using the PVc’s dashboard.
 However, we were told CCW 6.0 now includes an upload / download utility to automate this process.

 Well, that’s all the information I was able to get about the new Micro820.
 At the time of Automation Fair Rockwell hadn’t yet released prices on these items, but we should see them announced before they end of the year.

-If you have any comments or questions about this post please feel free to use the below “Leave a reply” form at the bottom of this page.
+If you have any comments or questions about this post please feel free to use the below “post a comment or question” link below.